 Who Is Covered?

-Employees traveling on official University business are covered worldwide, 24 hours a day.
+Employees traveling on Covered Travel worldwide, 24 hours a day.
 The benefits extend to their lawful spouses, domestic partner and children traveling with them.
-Please refer to the definitions document under the Forms, Guides & Information box for a detailed description.

 Students traveling overseas who are participating in off-campus activities sponsored and supervised by the University are covered worldwide, 24 hours a day.